semanticdata/mabuya/README.md

 ## Features and Improvements

-While working on the theme, I have added new functionality and many quality of life improvements.
-Here's a short non-inclusive list:
+While working on the theme, I have added new functionality and made many quality of life improvements.
+Here's a short list:

-- Fully refactored stylesheets.
+- Refactored stylesheets.
-- Added Dark theme and color scheme toggle.
+- Added Dark theme and color theme toggle.
 - Added new footer navigation.
-- Created a custom GitHub Action to deploy Zola sites.
-It is faster than any other in GitHub Actions doing the same.
+- Created a custom GitHub Action to deploy Zola sites faster than any other GitHub Actions using Docker.
 - Refined page transitions from desktop to mobile and viceversa.
-- Centralized custom variables.
-Made it easier to customize make color changes to the site.
+- Centralized custom variables–made it easier to customize the site's colors.
-- Addressed PR [#7](https://github.com/aaranxu/tale-zola/pull/7).
-Fixes pagination problem addressed since the theme was updated.
+- Addressed PR [#7](https://github.com/aaranxu/tale-zola/pull/7) fixing the pagination problem present in the original Zola theme.
+- Addressed Issue [#4](https://github.com/aaranxu/tale-zola/issues/4) fixing custom text not being used correctly.
 - Addressed (temporarily) Issue [#1](https://github.com/aaranxu/tale-zola/issues/1) by removing the erroneous pinned marker.
-I have yet to implement it in this theme.
-- Addressed Issue [#4](https://github.com/aaranxu/tale-zola/issues/4) fixing custom text not being used correctly.
-- Optimized for speed and Accesibility.
+- Optimized for speed and accessibility.
+Subtle color changes to make the text more readable, etc.
 - Many other small improvements...

 ## Running the Site Locally